TanmayD32/Dewey/README.md

 (I will update this bot by the time)

-# Invite Dewey On Your Disocrd Server!
+# Invite Dewey On Your Discord Server!

 You can invite my bot on your disord server.
 Invite link: https://discord.com/api/oauth2/authorize?client_id=834049209383649300&permissions=8&scope=bot